U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 When and where will information about upcoming adoptions be posted?

-Interested adopters can find a catalog posted on the BLM Nevada web site (www.blm.gov/nv) about one month prior to the adoption event.
+Interested adopters can find a catalog posted on the BLM Nevada web site (www.blm.gov/nv) about 2-4 weeks prior to the adoption event.
 The catalog includes a description and photograph of each animal.

 When are adoptions held?

-Catalogs with photographs of the animals and their descriptions are posted on BLM Nevada’s web site about one month prior to the scheduled adoption.
+Catalogs with photographs of the animals and their descriptions are posted on BLM Nevada’s web site about 2-4 weeks prior to the scheduled adoption.
 Log onto www.blm.gov/nv

 What can I wear and bring to the adoption?